yuanjli/goat_express/readme.md

 # Goat Express : how to Use

-is a bare bones node/express app with basic user authentication.
-It exists so that I don't need to do this bit from scratch everytime I start a new project that needs to include auth.
-Instead, I can take this fairly generic boilerplate code and customize it on a new project.
+Full stack node/express app with basic user authentication.
+This is a prototype of online rental and booking for small business owners.
+To use the app,
+	You can Signup or login.
+	You you want to post your vehicle to list for rental, you need to contact me to become a owner.
+	Otherwise, you can book reservations after you login.
+	All the reservations will show up on the reservation tab. and you can edit them or delete them.

+	The home page has a service which allows you to enter a name of a place and give a result of related places.

 ## what it includes